Charity income thresholds

 Changes to the Charity SORP and accounting basis threshold

 If your charity prepares accounts on an accruals basis then your annual accounts must follow the Charities Statement of Recommended Practice, commonly called the SORP.
 These are a set of rules and standards about what information must be presented in your annual accounts, and in what format.
+The SORP changes apply to all UK charities.

 Groups that produce accounts and a receipts and payment basis do not have to follow the SORP in their financial reporting.